These caregivers assist family members, friends and neighbors with activities of daily living and/or medical tasks.

 • Prepare to Care Planning Guide

-This comprehensive guide can help caregivers start the process of caring for a family member or friend.
+The Prepare to Care Planning Guide is a complete guide that can help caregivers start the process of caring for a family member or friend.
 There are checklists and goal charts to help caregivers stay organized.
 Download the Prepare to Care Planning Guide.

 • A Practical Guide for Caregivers, National MS Society

-This booklet offers tips and advice to caregivers of people with Multiple Sclerosis.
+A Practical Guide for Caregivers is a booklet that offers tips and advice to caregivers of people with Multiple Sclerosis.
 Download the booklet.

 • The Conversation Project Starter Kit

 Beginning the conversation about end-of-life care can be difficult.
-The Conversation Starter Kit is a useful tool caregivers can use to start it.
+The Conversation Starter Kit is a useful tool that can help caregivers talk to their loved one about next steps.
 Download the free starter kit.

 Caregiver Websites

-Websites are rich in timely services and supports and often serve as a source of connectivity for caregivers.
+Websites can connect caregivers to helpful services and supports.
 Here are a few of the leading informational sites for caregivers:

 • AARP

-AARP contains a vast array of articles, tools and forums to assist caregivers.
+AARP has many articles, tools and open discussions to assist caregivers.

 • Alzheimer’s Association, Connecticut Chapter

-The Alzheimer’s Association offers numerous resources for caregivers.
-Their website includes fact sheets, resource information, publications and news items related to Alzheimer’s disease.
-This site also provides links and contact information for regional chapters.
+The Alzheimer’s Association offers many resources for caregivers including fact sheets, publications and news items related to Alzheimer’s disease.
+Their website also provides links and contact information for regional chapters.

 • Caregiver Action Network

-The Caregiver Action Network (CAN) site provides education, peer support and resources to caregivers.
-It also provides additional links to other sites.
+The Caregiver Action Network (CAN) website provides education, support and resources to caregivers.
+It also includes links to other helpful websites.
 Caregivers will find recent articles, tips and information about CAN and its programs.

 • CareGiving.com

-This site offers a discussion forum, blogs, information and webinars on caregiving.
+CareGiving.com is a website that offers open discussions, blogs, information and webinars on caregiving.

 • Family Caregiver Alliance

 The Family Caregiver Alliance provides resource and referral information to caregivers.
-The site features online support groups and provides information on upcoming tele-workshops for caregivers.
+The website contains information about online support groups and upcoming tele-workshops for caregivers.

 Legal Matters and Rights